Instant Pot Garlic Sesame Chicken

 - Please make sure to stir well to combine all the ingredients.

 - Close the lid, and make sure the pressure cooker is sealed.
-Set up the pressure Cooker to cook on High Pressure for 5 minutes.
+Set the pressure Cooker to cook on High Pressure for 5 minutes.

 - Use a 10-minute Natural Release.
 Turn off the heat.
 Release the remaining pressure.
 Open the lid.